QData/qdata-page/_posts/2020-05-12-TextAttack.md

 ### Support or Contact

 Having trouble with our tools?
-Please [contact Ji Gao](mailto:jg6yd@virginia.edu) and we’ll help you sort it out.
+Please [contact Dr.Qi](https://github.com/QData/TextAttack) and we’ll help you sort it out.